-They work to build trust and confidence, encourage people to report homophobic and transphobic hate crimes and support LGB&T witnesses and victims of crime.
+They work to build trust and confidence, encourage people to report homophobic, biphobic and transphobic hate crimes and support LGB&T witnesses and victims of crime.

-You may often see LAGLOs visiting your local gay-friendly venues where they run beat surgeries to find out your concerns and help foster good relations with the community.
+You may often see LAGLOs visiting your local LGB&T venues, community groups and events, where they run beat surgeries to find out your concerns and help foster good relations with the community.

 LAGLOs are also on hand to advise police colleagues dealing with cases that affect LGB&T communities and can act as a link between the two, helping them to share information.

 Set up in 1996, the role has already proved important in helping police in many cases, including two murder investigations where LAGLOs were able to give informed advice on how to approach potential witnesses.

 In an emergency, if a crime is happening or the offender is nearby, call 999.

 If it's less urgent, call us on 101 and ask to speak with a LAGLO.